-Trump's Former Russia Adviser Set To Testify As Part of Impeachment Inquiry
+Trump's Former Russia Adviser Testifies As Part Of Impeachment Inquiry

-House investigators are scheduled Monday to hear from Fiona Hill, the former White House adviser on Russia, who is expected to appear in private and face questions as part of Democrats' impeachment inquiry into President Donald Trump.
+House investigators are hearing testimony Monday from Fiona Hill, the former White House adviser on Russia, who is appearing in private and faces questions as part of Democrats' impeachment inquiry into President Donald Trump.

 Hill, 53, a British-born American foreign affairs expert, resigned as Trump's top Russia analyst just days before the president's controversial July 25 call with Volodymyr Zelensky, the president of Ukraine, an exchange that sparked the impeachment inquiry now consuming three House committees.
+In a tweet Monday morning, Hill's lawyer said she is appearing after receiving a congressional subpoena.

-Hill, who declined to elaborate on her planned testimony, is expected to discuss concerns she raised over the ouster of longtime diplomat Marie Yovanovitch, whose removal as the ambassador of Ukraine has become as a key topic in the impeachment inquiry.
+Hill, who declined to elaborate on her planned testimony, is expected to discuss concerns she raised over the ouster of longtime diplomat Marie Yovanovitch, whose removal as the ambassador of Ukraine has become a key topic in the impeachment inquiry.
 She is also likely to speak about how, in her view, Rudy Giuliani, the president's personal lawyer, and Gordon Sondland, the U.S. ambassador to the European Union, were operating a Ukraine policy outside of the National Security Council.

 "She will certainly explain that the channel that was apparently open by Ambassador Sondland and Rudy Giuliani, these were things that were going on outside the purview of the National Security Council," said Angela Stent, the director of the Center for Eurasian, Russian and East European Studies at Georgetown University.